 It’s a big concern for Americans.
 A recent poll conducted by Ipsos, a marketing research and consulting firm, found that 73% of U.S. residents were concerned about increases in their electricity and gas bills this year.

-A new analysis by Always On Energy Research and the Institute for Energy Research shows that residents of blue states see higher electricity bills than those of red states, and the main reason is that blue states have stricter renewable energy policies.
+A new analysis by Always On Energy Research and the Institute for Energy Research shows that residents of blue states see higher electricity bills than those in red states, [largely because] blue states have stricter renewable energy policies.

 Presidential preference and energy rates